samuba/phoenixbin/README.md

 # Phoenixbin

-A simple requestbin clone that's written in elixir/phoenix with support for live reloading.
+A simple requestbin clone that's written in elixir/phoenix with support for live reloading

 ### Try it out: [`phoenixbin`](https://phoenixbin.herokuapp.com/)